kiki1415926/Sliding-Tile-Puzzle/A1/codesmells.md

 Duplicate Code
 ### List of classes and line numbers involved:
 *class WarehouseSimulation, line 66-78 and line 79-90.
+*class WarehouseManager, line 97-104, line 144-151.
 * [Write a class and list of line numbers, one class per asterisk, that describe the smell]

 ### Description:
-The codes in line 66-78 and line 79-90 are nearly identical.
+The codes are nearly identical.
 They do almost the same thing.

 [In your own words, explain how this particular code smells.]

 ### Solution:
-Delete codes from line 79 to 90, and add condition in line 66-78.
+For class WarehouseSimulation, delete codes from line 79 to 90, and add condition in line 66-78.
 In line 66, change the "else if" condition to "(nextEvent.startsWith("Picker")) or (nextEvent.startsWith("Sequencer")).
 In line 71, change the "else if" condition to "(nextEvent.endsWith("marshaling")) or (nextEvent.endsWith("sequences")).
+For class WarehouseManager, delete method pickerToMarshaling, and merge it with method addPicker.
 [In your own words, explain how you might solve this code smell: how would you refactor the code?]